parduckids/milestone-project-one/README.md

 ## User Stories:
  - ### New users

-   - As a new user, I want to be able to easily navigate the website to find information about Wavy Wale and its courses.
+   - As a new user, I want to be able to easily navigate the website to find information about Wavy Wake and its courses.
    - As a new user, I want to be able to view detailed descriptions of the different surf courses offered by Wavy wake.
    - As a new user, I want to be able to easily access the booking form to reserve a session.
    - As a new user, I want to be able to easily find the contact information for Wavy Wake so I can ask questions.